 3. Walk the Solar System Distances with a Scale Model

-The universe is undoubtedly and incomprehensibly massive even to the most brilliant minds in science; this goes even more so for school-aged children.
+The universe is incomprehensibly massive even to the most brilliant minds in science; this goes even more so for school-aged children.
 However, our own solar system is enormous in its own right, yet it is easier to conceive and replicate with a basic experiment.
 Humans tend to have trouble processing anything that exists on this kind of scale without a visual aid, so building a scale model will give students an understanding of the gigantic distances between celestial bodies in our local cosmic “neighborhood.”
 This is a fairly simple project but requires measurement so anyone in the 5th grade or higher should be able to complete it.

 - One tape measure